-The most important tool for articulating these interests was drawing; through this particular medium, Leonardo was able to express in humble means his ideas in quick, yet elaborate manner.
-Spanning preparatory sketches for large scale paintings, surgically precise depictions of the human inside and outside, and refined maps representing demographical features of a certain area, his drawings seem to expose all the layers behind this outrages genius.
+The most important tool for articulating these interests was drawing; through this particular medium, da Vinci was able to express in humble means his ideas in quick, yet elaborate manner.
+Spanning preparatory sketches for large scale paintings, surgically precise depictions of the human anatomy, and refined maps representing demographical features of a certain area, his drawings seem to expose all the layers behind this outrages genius.

 This year marks the 500th anniversary of the death of Leonardo da Vinci, and in order to honor it, the UK’s Royal Collection decided to show the highlights of their extensive collection (consisting of one hundred and forty-four Leonardo drawings) in twelve exhibitions across the country.